arresteddevops/ado-hugo/content/episode/secure-by-design.md

 +++
-Description = "Jessica chats with Dan Bergh Johnsson, Daniel Deogun, Daniel Sawano, authors of the book Secure by Design" Date = 2020-04-09T07:00:40-05:00
+Description = "Jessica chats with Dan Bergh Johnsson, Daniel Deogun, Daniel Sawano - authors of the book Secure by Design" Date = 2020-04-09T07:00:40-05:00
 PublishDate = 2020-04-09T07:00:40-05:00 # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
 Example is "2016-04-26T04:09:45-05:00" podcast_file = "arrested-devops-podcast-episode150.mp3" # the name of the podcast file, after the media prefix.